Skip to main content

 • $50,000 – Medicaid required

 BI – Bodily Injury (BI) limits will increase from the current state minimum of $20K/$40K (per household/per accident) to $50K/$100K.
-The default minimum and Kapnick’s standard recommendation is $500K/$500K, with significantly higher limits available.
+The default minimum and Kapnick’s standard recommendation is $500K/$500K, with higher limits available.

 What is the MCCA and the MCCA Fee?